Logistic Growth Definition: Growth Model Biology Libretexts

 Mathematical Representation of Logistic Growth

-• ( N ) is the population size
+• ( N ) is the size of the population at a given time.

 • ( r ) is the growth rate